jessepav/lacygoill-wiki-backup/ranger.md

 **NOTE: Requires modification of ranger itself.**

-The mpv image preview method allows ranger to control an external client for viewing media.
+The mpv image preview method lets ranger control an external client for viewing media.
 The benefit of this approach is that both images and videos share a single, separate window.
 Some changes are planned, so this method is not included in ranger yet.
 If you would like to make the changes youself, here are the steps.
 The rest of this section assumes `$ranger` is the location of your copy of ranger, not your configuration.

 * Add the following lines to the end of `$ranger/ext/img_display.py`:
 ```